 Photo: Lennart Stenberg

 Mäster Olofskören (The Master Olof Choir) was founded in Stockholm, Sweden, in 1940.
 After a dormant period it was revived in 1984.
 The choir is based in Gamla Stan (The Old Town) in Stockholm, where we are linked to "Mäster Olofsgården", a centre for history, culture and performing arts.

 The choir currently consists of around 40 singers, male and female, ranging in age from 25 to 60.
 Musical leader of the group is Bo Tobiasson, formerly Senior Lecturer at the Royal College of Music in Stockholm.
 The choir normally practice once every week, with a break during summer, and also have one full day or weekend away each semester where we work intensely with singing technique and performance skills.
 Of course we also take the opportunity to have a party in the evening!

 Choir practice is every Tuesday evening at 18.30 in Mäster Olofsgården, Gamla Stan.
-We come from many different backgrounds and occupational categories, but we have one thing in common; we work hard to achieve a good sound and a good mood.
+We come from many different backgrounds and occupational categories, but we have one thing in common; we work hard to achieve a good sound and a high quality performance.
 We focus on a good result, in a relaxed and friendly atmosphere.

 Concerts and performances

 Mäster Olofskören is a choir with high ambitions both technically and musically, and we always perform a capella and without sheet musics at concertsOur repertoire is very varied - Swedish and foreign, ranging from sacred works by Mendelssohn and Homilius to national romance, Swedish folklore, modern classics and even pop, such as Beatles and ABBA.

 The theme for our next concert will be light and darkness.
 Come and experience music without seeing the singers!